DRB Class 03.10: The East German DR Rekoloks

-The condition of the boilers became worse and worse due to the use of non-aging St47K steel (on 10 October 1958 the boiler of locomotive 03 1046 exploded as a result of aging).
-So the Deutsche Reichsbahn had to replace them with newly designed boilers.
-In addition, several other components were overhauled in order to make the engines more economical.
+The locomotives' boilers' condition worsened due to the use of non-aging St47K steel (on 10 October 1958 the boiler of locomotive 03 1046 exploded due to degrading), so the Deutsche Reichsbahn had to replace them with newly designed boilers.
+In addition, several other components were overhauled to make the engines more economical.
 Thus the term Rekolok ('reconstructed locomotive') is entirely accurate.
 A total of 16 engines were rebuilt in 1959.
 In 1952, 03 1087 was converted to the Wendler brown coal dust firing system.
 Because this type of firing was unsuccessful for passenger train services, it was re-converted in 1959.

-From 1965 all the Rekoloks were converted to oil-firing (with the exception of 03 1057 and 1087).
-Until their retirement at the end of the 1970s the three-cylinder express train engines, which covered up to 22,000 km per month, were the spearhead of the DR's high-value express train services.
+From 1965 all the Rekoloks were converted to oil-firing except for 03 1057 and 1087.
+Until their retirement at the end of the 1970s the three-cylinder express engines were the spearhead of the DR's high-value express train services, covering up to 22,000 km per month.
 Number 03 1010 is a museum locomotive with the DB AG, stationed in Halle and frequently used in heritage services.
 It was re-converted to coal-firing.
 The non-operational, oil-fired 03 1090 is also preserved and is housed in the former locomotive depot (Bahnbetriebswerk or Bw) at Schwerin.